APPENDICES

 When Jean-Baptiste Darembourg and Madeleine Henry emigrated to Louisiana in 1785, they were too old to have any more children.
 Their only two sons, Jean-Baptiste, fils and Jean-Pierre, lay buried in France.
 Except for its blood, then, the Acadian branch of the Darembourg family did not survive in the Bayou State.

 The family's name also is spelled Darmabourg, De Rambourg, Durambourg, Duranbourg, Duran Bourque, Durand-Bourg, du Rembour, Durambourg, Durembourg, Durenbourg, Lambourg, Lambourge, Rambourg.
 This humble Acadian family should not be confused with another family in Louisiana whose name was similar.
-The aristocratic D'Arensbourg family from Sweden lived on Louisiana's German Coast; the progenitor of the family, in fact, commanded the German districts from the 1720s to the late 1760s, decades before the Acadian Darembourgs reached the colony.
+The aristocratic Arensbourg, Darensbourg, or D'Arensbourg family, descended from a German-born officer who served in Sweden, lived on Louisiana's German Coast.
+The progenitor of the family, in fact, Karl Frederick Darensbourg, commanded the German districts from the 1720s to the late 1760s, decades before the Acadian Darembourgs reached the colony.
+[See also Book Ten]

 Settlement Abbreviations